 - Specular microscopy to assess corneal endothelial cell health

-- Antibiotic drops and pupil dilation
+- Antibiotic eye drops are applied

 - Surgeon implants the ICL through a tiny 2.8 mm corneal opening